RajasKhambayate/Cpp/Multi-Tasking/README.md

-# C/Multi-tasking
+# C++/Multi-tasking
-This directory contains programs based on 'Multi-tasking' in C programming language.
+This directory contains programs based on 'Multi-tasking' in C++ programming language.